Guide: Summer Wetsuits

 The fit of your wetsuit is very important as the purpose of a wetsuit is to keep you warm whilst you are in the water by trapping a thin layer of water between your body and the neoprene.
 This water is heated up by your body temperature.
 It is important that your wetsuit is a tight fit otherwise, it will let the water you’ve warmed up out and let new cold water in.

-Shorty Or Full Suit?
+• Shorty Or Full Suit

-A shorty wetsuit is short arms and short legs, or can be a combination of either long arms and short legs or short arms and long legs.
+shorty wetsuit is short arms and short legs, or can be a combination of either long arms and short legs or short arms and long legs.
 Shorty suits offer some warmth when in the sea but aren’t too warm when chilling on the beach.

-A full suit provides more warmth as your arms and legs are covered and keeps you warmer for a longer period of time.
+full suit provides more warmth as your arms and legs are covered and keeps you warmer for a longer period of time.
 They also give you protection on your knees which is perfect of if you’re surfing.

 Thickness